bexchauveto/energie-vin/README.md

 - provide opinion about a wine bottle based on a score out of 100 and a written commentary.

 ### Limits and Improvements

+### Future development and needs
+As the central link is operational, the focus should be put on the two other endpoints
+- The front end should be developed after hiring a front-end or fullstack developer. (if fullstack, the developer would be able to maintain the backend rest API part as well as continue developing the front end)
+- The first backend developer that work on the project could continue to work on it, especially starting to create wines scrappers and maintaining the backend rest API part if there is only another front end developer.
+- A devops could also work in the beginning to integrate CI/CD and best practice for the code base (Code quality,etc).
+- As the project grows other developer could join the project, for example to create a mobile applications of the front-end, or to create and maintain even more wine scrappers.

 ### Start locally